opf/openproject/README.md

 ------------

-For OpenProject PDF Export itself you need to add the following line to the `Gemfile.plugins` of the project which is using the plugin:
+For OpenProject PDF Export itself you need to add the following line to the `Gemfile.plugins` of the project which is using the plugin (if you use a different OpenProject version than OpenProject 4.1, adapt `:branch => "stable/4.1"` to your OpenProject version):

-`gem "openproject-pdf_export", git: "https://github.com/finnlabs/openproject-pdf_export.git", :branch => "stable"`
+`gem "openproject-pdf_export", git: "https://github.com/finnlabs/openproject-pdf_export.git", :branch => "stable/4.1"`

 Afterwards, run: